-Before searching a student or the student's belongings, the authorized school official should attempt to get the student to admit that he/she possesses physical evidence that they violated the law or the district West Seneca Schools Code of Conduct, or get the student to voluntarily consent to the search.
+Before searching a student or the student's belongings, the authorized school official should attempt to get the student to admit that he/she possesses physical evidence that they violated the law or the West Seneca School District Code of Conduct, or get the student to voluntarily consent to the search.
 Searches will be limited to the extent necessary to locate the evidence sought.
 Whenever practical, searches will be conducted in the privacy of administrative offices and the students present when their possessions are being searched.

-A. Student Lockers, Desks, Computer network accounts, and other School Storage Places
+A. Student Lockers, Desks, Computer Network Accounts, and other School Storage Places